Privacy Policy

 2. Your colors and clipboard

 When you pick a color, ColorCopy reads the pixel you clicked using Apple’s native NSColorSampler.
 The color is formatted according to your preferences and written to your Mac’s clipboard.
-Recent colors (up to the last 8) are stored locally on your Mac in UserDefaults.
+Recent colors, your saved palettes, and your favorited swatches are stored locally on your Mac in UserDefaults.
 Nothing is transmitted anywhere.

 3. Settings and preferences